-Texas State University-San Marcos (formerly known as Southwest Texas State University) was founded in 1899 and is uniquely situated in the middle of the growing Austin-San Antonio corridor.
+Texas State University was founded in 1899 and is uniquely situated in the middle of the growing Austin-San Antonio corridor.
 The headwaters of the beautiful San Marcos River are located within the boundaries of the university campus.
-The main campus is located on 456 acres and has an additional 5,027 acres in farm, ranch and recreational areas.
-With more than 34,000 students taught by over 1,500 full and part time faculty members, Texas State University-San Marcos is one of the largest universities in Texas.
+The main campus is located on 485 acres and has an additional 5,038 acres in farm, ranch and recreational areas.
+With more than 35,500 students' and over 1,600 faculty members, Texas State University is one of the largest universities in Texas.

 The institution provides nationally recognized programs in teacher education, geography, health professions, theater, music, aquatic biology, and chemistry, as well as programs in many other fields.
-The scope of the university's curriculum includes over 112 undergraduate majors, 85 graduate majors, certification in education, long-term healthcare, dietetics and legal assistance programs, and has added two engineering programs with additional programs in the planning stages.
-The institution also offers 11 doctoral programs consisting of 9 PhDs, an Educational Doctorate and Doctor of Physical Therapy (DPT).
-In 2005, the university opened its first permanent facility on a new 101-acre second campus in Round Rock, just north of Austin.
+The scope of the university's curriculum includes over 96 undergraduate degrees, 86 graduate degrees, certification in education, long-term healthcare, dietetics and legal programs, and has added many new graduate programs in engineering technology and several undergraduate programs in engineering and engineering technology.
+The institution also offers 12 doctoral programs consisting of 10 PhDs, an Educational Doctorate and Doctor of Physical Therapy (DPT).
+As an Emerging Research University, Texas State offers opportunities for discovery and innovation to students and faculty.

 Sul Ross State University, located in Alpine, was created by the Texas Legislature in 1917 and encompasses a service area that includes a wide expanse of West and South Texas and a large portion of the international border shared with Mexico.
 Originally founded to train teachers, Sul Ross State University continues to be one of the leading institutions in preparing personnel for the public school system.
-The university serves as a professional, educational and cultural resource to more than 1,800 students from the region.
-Sul Ross State University offers 30 bachelor's degrees, 22 master's degrees, 6 associate degrees and certificate programs including outstanding programs in agriculture and natural resource science, biology and geology.
+The university serves as a professional, educational and cultural resource to more than 1,880 students from the region.
+Sul Ross State University offers 34 bachelor's degrees and 20 master's degrees including outstanding programs in in agriculture and natural resource science, biology and geology, as well as a certificate program in vocational nursing.

 Sul Ross State University Rio Grande College opened in 1973 in order to provide upper level course work in Del Rio, Eagle Pass and Uvalde leading to degrees from Sul Ross State University.
 This institution works in conjunction with Southwest Texas Junior College and makes it possible for students living in the region to pursue bachelor's and master's degrees.
-The institution provides enhanced educational opportunities to a student population that is 80.0 percent Hispanic and has an average age of 32.1 years.
-The institution offers approximately 950 students of the region 11 bachelor's degree programs and 8 master's degree programs.
+The institution provides enhanced educational opportunities to a student population that is 86% Hispanic and has an average age of 32 years.
+The institution offers approximately 975 students' of the region 13 bachelor's degree programs and 6 master's degree programs.